Last Updated on July 12, 2024

 Creating a template repository

 Before you start to use repository templates in your new project you have to create one.
 It is really simple.
 The ‘Template repository’ feature allows developers to identify a repository as a template, which consequently they can use to create new repositories that contain all the files and folders from the template repository.
+Using template repositories can significantly benefit an open-source project by providing a standardized structure, ease of customization, and improved visibility.
 To do it follow these steps:

 1. Navigate to the repository’s home page on GitHub.com.